-- 1. The street must be functionally classified as a local street.
-The street cannot be designated a collector street or higher classification. - 2.
-The street should be primarily residential in nature, but streets in commercially or industrially zoned areas can eligible for speed humps, consistent with engineering analysis and safety concerns. - 3.
+1. The street must be functionally classified as a residential, local, or collector street.
+The street cannot be designated as an arterial or higher classification.

+- 2. The street should be primarily residential in nature, but streets in commercially or industrially zoned areas can be eligible for speed humps, consistent with engineering analysis and safety concerns. - 3.
 The street should not be a truck, transit (bus) route, or emergency service route. - 4.
 The street does not have more than one traffic lane in each direction. - 5.
 The street should have a minimum length of at least 500 feet, preferably 750 feet. - 6.
-The street must have a posted or prima facie speed limit not exceeding 25 miles-perhour. - 7.
-The street must have a minimum ADT volume of 1,000 vehicles per day and a maximum ADT volume of 3,000 vehicles per day. - 8.
+The street must have a posted or prima facie speed limit not exceeding 30 miles-perhour. - 7.
+The street must have a minimum ADT volume of 500 average daily vehicle trips and a maximum ADT volume of 4,000 vehicles per day and with additional assessment of potential impacts on streets with 4,000 to 10,000 average daily vehicle trips. - 8.
 The street must have adequate drainage and ADA access at street entrances and intersections. - 9.
 The street must have roadway pavement, curbs, gutters, adjoining parkways and sidewalks in good condition. - 10.
-The street cannot have any alignment, grade or sight-distance problems that would be affected or created by speed humps.
+The street cannot have any alignment, grade or sight-distance problems that would be affected or created by speed humps. - 11.
+Speed humps should not be spaced closer than 200 feet when two humps are installed on a single block and should not be spaced closer than 350 feet when three humps are installed on a single block.
+A speed hump should not be placed within 150 feet of any intersection.
+A speed hump shall never be installed within any intersection. - 12.
+A speed hump should not be installed if it conflicts or interferes with: - Drainage features including gutters, channels, drains, catch basins and manholes. - Compliance with NPDES regulations for storm water run-off. - Fire hydrants, water valves, water meters, utility manholes or other utility facilities. - Traffic control devices, including in-pavement signal detector devices. - Driveways, crosswalks, ramps and/or other ADA facilities/regulations. - Bicycle lanes. - Horizontal or vertical curves in the street alignment or street profile.